zihhan05/Obesity-and-nutrient-analysis/Project_description.md

    Dataset details:
    -Contains intricate information about ingredients and nutrient names.
    -Need to link these various names to other entities effectively.
    Age-grouping statistics:
--Datasets present different age ranges and names.
+   -Datasets present different age ranges and names
    Approach:
    -Created a new entity by extracting entire age groups and nutrient name categories.
    -Defined a unified ID for seamless data linkage.

 3. ### Cleaning Multi-Header Datasets:
    -Skip redundant lines during file reading.